raspberrypilearning/3D-scene/en/step_3.md

 ## Choose your theme

-Now it is time to work on your own project.
-In this step you will think about your project idea.
-In the next step, you will begin to make your project.
+Now it is time to take five minutes to think about **your** '3D scene' project.

-Imagine a stage in the theatre.
-Scenery tends to be made up of anything which in real-life does not move.
-For example, a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.

-Can you spot features that make the scenes look 3-dimensional?
-Do some things look further away than others?
-Do some things seem to be in front of others?
-Drag the sliders and see what changes.

-////

-What will your scenery look like?

 --- task ---

-Take five minutes to think about **your** '3D scene' project.

 What mood do you want to create?
 Will it be relaxing, energising, or funny?
+What will your scenery look like?
-How will you scene look?
+What objects and characters will you include?
 What 3D effects will you use?
 What will the user be able to control?

 --- /task ---